Dutch military contribution in Iraq

 Dutch military personnel are supporting Iraqi forces on the ground with military training and advice.
 In addition, F-16s from the Royal Netherlands Air Force are active over Iraq and eastern Syria.
 This military support complements the political and humanitarian support the Netherlands is already providing in the international fight against the ISIS terrorist organisation.

-Dutch special forces form A&A teams together with their Belgian colleagues.
-They assist Iraqi and Kurdish forces before, during and after combat situations with, for example, operational planning, leadership, coordinating fire support, and analysing and processing experience gained during operations.
-The teams give training and advice to units in close proximity to combat locations, but do not participate in combat themselves.
+Until the spring of 2018, members of Dutch special operations forces and their Belgian counterparts constituted advice and assistance (A&A) teams that served in northern Iraq.
+They supported Iraqi and Kurdish armed forces before, during and after combat situations.
+The teams provided training and advice to units in close proximity to combat locations but did not participate in combat themselves.

 Since early 2018, 4 Dutch F-16s have been contributing to the military defeat of ISIS in Iraq and eastern Syria.
 The support detachment consists of approximately 150 military personnel.
 A Belgian force-protection unit secures the Dutch F-16s and work locations.